 HEADQUARTERS OF NOVARTIS

-This innovative photovoltaic skylight, measuring 2,500 m2 , was installed by way of a second skin at the new headquarters of the Novartis Pharmaceutical Company in New Jersey, USA.
+This innovative photovoltaic skylight, measuring 2,500 m2 (26,909 sqft), was installed by way of a second skin at the new headquarters of the Novartis Pharmaceutical Company in New Jersey, USA.

-The skylight is comprised of 820 modules of photovoltaic glass measuring 1,511 x 1,931 mm, with a power capacity of 340 Wp.
-It was manufactured with perforated crystalline cells, which enable the passage of daylight.
+The skylight is comprised of 820 modules of photovoltaic glass measuring 1,511 x 1,931 mm (4.96 x 6.33 ft) , with a power capacity of 340 Wp.
+It was manufactures with perforated crystalline cells, which enable the passage of daylight.
 The design of the skylight enables the modules to be opened and closed, making the skylight totally operable.

 FEASIBILITY STUDY OF CRYSTALLINE SILICON SKYLIGHTS IN NEW YORK